Poll: How do you like the current Ragnarok iteration? I just want to know now, since I'm making edits. (As of January 10th, 2015) Vote Now!

 -We never got to see how the Free Jaffa Nation ended up, considering how they were obliterated by the Ori (in canon).

 -The 'Trust' was in such a state that they surely would have continued on after Baal's existence, as there were other Goauld in control of the Agency/terrorist organization/whatever you want to call it.
 They were procuring technology at a much higher rate than the SGC was, even before they had gone rogue.
-They would have become the monster that they will (eventually be) portrayed as in my fic 'Ragnarok' if left alone, sooner or later.
+They would have become the 'monster' that they would (eventually be) portrayed as in my fic 'Ragnarok' if left alone, sooner or later.

 For example, while Replicators have in the past taken advantage of time dilation technology (and subsequently utilized it to literally consume a planet in the span of anywhere from a few hours to a few days), they never got the chance to do so again due to their race being killed off in the show.
+They never had the opportunity to create fleets of ships to take over the galaxy with, since they typically used the stargates, and didn't need them anyway, though nonetheless they were never allowed to reach their max potential as a threat, almost exactly like that of 'The Trust.'

 another example would be; the Tau'ri building more than one Arcturus (the one that utilized McKay & Miller's matter bridge, not the one that used the fabric of our own reality) on Atlantis to provide the ship with enough power to effectively make it impermeable, due to the nature of atlantis's shields never failing until the power fails, as The Arcturus is capable of providing infinite energy, so long as the other universe being used for energy can't do anything to stop it.